umanlp/babeledits/README.md

 pip install uv
 ```

-Then, to run a script, instead of using the `python` executable, you can use `uv run`
+Then, to run a script, instead of using the `python` executable, use `uv run`

 ## How to edit a model

-To run BabelReFT editing on 100 sequential edits in English, you can use the following command:
+To run BabelReFT editing on 100 sequential edits in English, use the following command:

 ```{bash}
 PYTHONPATH="." uv run edit.py dataset=<DATASET_PATH> method="babelreft" max_edits=100 sequential=True
 ```

-You can use `PYTHONPATH="." uv run edit.py --help` or simply look into the `configs` folder to change the options.
+Available options can be found by running `PYTHONPATH="." uv run edit.py --help` or simply looking into the `configs` folder.

-`<DATASET_PATH>` should be the path to your editing dataset, a JSON file containing BabelEdits examples.
+`<DATASET_PATH>` should be the path to an editing dataset, a JSON file containing BabelEdits examples.

 ## How to run downstream evaluation

-To run downstream evaluation you can use the following command:
+To run downstream evaluation, use the following command:

 ```{bash}
 uv run exec_eval.py --model hf --model_args pretrained=meta-llama/Llama-3.1-8B-Instruct,dtype='bfloat16' --batch_size 1 --device cuda:0 --tasks xquad_en --editing_dataset <DATASET_PATH>
 ```

-This will evaluate the base model.
-You can also use `uv run exec_eval.py --help` to see more options.
-To evaluate an edited model, you need to use the `--load_weights` option with the path to a model saved by `edit.py`, providing that `edit.py` was run with either `return_edited_weights=True` or `return_edited_weights_at_end=True sequential=True`.
-Please not that you still need to provide the path to the base model in `--model_args` since `edit.py` is only saving the modified parameters and not the whole model.
+This will evaluate the base model. `uv run exec_eval.py --help` shows more options.
+To evaluate an edited model, use the `--load_weights` option with the path to a model saved by `edit.py`, providing that `edit.py` was run with either `return_edited_weights=True` or `return_edited_weights_at_end=True sequential=True`.
+Please note that `--model_args` is still needed since `edit.py` is only saving the modified parameters and not the whole model.